JCSDA/spack-stack/doc/source/KnownIssues.rst

 2. Build errors with Python 3.10

    There are several build errors with Python 3.10, for example Python packages being installed in nested subdirectories ``local`` of what is supposed to be the target installation directory.
-We therefore strongly recommend using Python 3.8 or 3.9.
+We therefore strongly recommend using Python 3.9 until we can confirm that everything works with Python 3.10.

 3. Issues starting/finding ``ecflow_server`` due to a mismatch of hostnames On some systems, ``ecflow_server`` gets confused by multiple hostnames, e.g. ``localhost`` and ``MYORG-L-12345``.
 The ``ecflow_start.sh`` script reports the hostname it wants to use.
 This name (or both) must be in ``/etc/hosts`` in the correct address line, often the loopback address (``127.0.0.1``).

+4. Installation of duplicate packages `ecbuild`, `hdf5` One reason for this is an external `cmake@3.20` installation, which confuses the concretizer when building a complex environment such as the `skylab-dev` or `jedi-ufs-all` environment.
+For certain packages (and thus their dependencies), a newer version than `cmake@3.20` is required, for others `cmake@3.20` works, and spack then thinks that it needs to build two identical versions of the same package with different versions of `cmake`.
+The solution is to remove any external `cmake@3.20` package in the site config and run the concretization step again.

 ==============================
 NASA Discover